 We make every effort to ensure that disadvantaged students receive outstanding support and believe that our core business is to ensure our students make at least good progress as a result of good or outstanding teaching.
 The Department for Education (DfE) provides additional Pupil Premium Funding (PPF) to all schools and academies based on the number of students eligible for Free School Meals (FSM) and the number of children who are looked after (CLA) and the aim of PPF is to support schools in raising the achievement of the most disadvantaged students.

 As an Academy, we recognise that it is not the funding itself that will improve achievement and attainment, but how it is used.
 The Department for Education (DfE) expects us to use PPF appropriately and to be accountable for the decisions we make.
 We also know that Ofsted consider the active involvement of governors as one of the characteristics of academies that are successfully using their PPF to improve achievement and that successful academies “thoroughly involve governors in the decision making and evaluation process”.

-As Bromley Beacon Academy now has Key Stage 2 pupils, we are entitled to School Sports Premium moving forward and received funding for the first time in 2016/17.
-The related spending document for Sports Premium (below) will demonstrate the impact for 2016/17 and also the proposed spend for 2017/18.
+As Bromley Beacon Academy has Key Stage 2 pupils, we are entitled to School Sports Premium and have received funding since 2016/17.
+The related spending document for Sports Premium (below) will demonstrate the impact for 2016/17 to 2018/19 and also the proposed spend for 2019/20